Extensive clinical and statistical studies have identified several factors

 tobacco smoke) are present, this risk increases even more.
 A person's

-cholesterol level is also affected by age, sex, heredity and diet.
+cholesterol level is also affected by age, sex, heredity and diet. - High blood pressure — High blood pressure increases the heart's

 workload, causing the heart to thicken and become stiffer.
 It also increases